 This recipe feeds a crowd or cut up and refrigerate slices for easy healthy breakfasts during the work week.
 Serve it with or without a delicious glaze on top.
 You will feel like you are eating a slice of healthy carrot cake bars.

 - No refined sugar.
-Naturally sweetened with maple syrup or honey which provides antioxidants as well as vitamins and minerals.
+Naturally sweetened with maple syrup or honey.

 - Fresh carrots.
 Veggies in your oatmeal?!
 Gives us all the vitamin A we could ask for!

 - Gluten-free and dairy-free.
-Using certified gluten-free oats and oatmeal, it’s both!
+Using certified gluten-free oats.

-Carrot cake baked oatmeal ingredients are very simple.
+Carrot cake baked oatmeal contains simple ingredients.
 I tend to have them in my pantry and fridge on a regular basis.
 Each bite will be filled with shredded carrots, juicy raisins and chopped pecans.
 Yum!

 - Rolled Oats: You can use quick oats for a slightly different texture.
 I have never used steel cut oats.

-- Eggs: For an egg free version use an egg replacer.
+- Eggs: For an egg free version use an egg replacer like chia egg or flax egg.

 - Maple syrup: Honey is also an option.
 Both deliver sweetness and nutrients but will have a different flavor.